 - If an Ad Exchange line item or yield group is eligible to compete, dynamic allocation ranks all eligible remnant and Ad Exchange line items by their value CPM.
 Ad Manager chooses the highest value remnant line item to compete with the temporary CPM calculated for guaranteed line items.
 Learn more about dynamic allocation

-Using dynamic allocation, Ad Manager optimizes the distribution of remnant inventory (including Ad Exchange, exchange bidding, mediation, and others) against goal-based line item delivery, without compromising reservation goals.
+Using dynamic allocation, Ad Manager optimizes the distribution of remnant inventory (including Ad Exchange, Open Bidding, mediation, and others) against goal-based line item delivery, without compromising reservation goals.
 Specifically, with dynamic allocation, Ad Manager considers standard line items and remnant line items that can serve to an eligible impression.
 It then makes its selection based on the higher of the CPM of eligible remnant line items or a calculated opportunity cost of line items with delivery goals.